Ekiserrepe/xrp-ticker/README.md

 ## **To-Do List**

 * A better design for links and popup.html
-* More options for the ticker price
+* More options for the ticker price.